krauni/hackerjeopardy-content/docs/CONTRIBUTING.md

-# Contributing to Hacker Jeopardy Content
+git pus# Contributing to Hacker Jeopardy Content

 Welcome!
 We're excited that you want to contribute question sets to Hacker Jeopardy.
 This guide will help you create and submit new rounds.